- Superb Barn Conversion

 - Vaulted Dining Hall

-Situated on the outskirts of West Meon, a delightful village within the South Downs National Park, between Petersfield and Winchester, this impressive barn conversion occupies a courtyard setting adjacent to the surrounding countryside and includes a separate outbuilding, that would make a great home office or annex.
+Situated on the outskirts of West Meon, a delightful village within the South Downs National Park, between Petersfield and Winchester, this impressive barn conversion occupies a courtyard setting adjacent to the surrounding countryside.
+Further information available from Jacobs & Hunt, Petersfield

 Situated on the outskirts of West Meon, a delightful village within the South Downs National Park between Petersfield and Winchester, this impressive barn conversion occupies a courtyard setting adjacent to the surrounding countryside and includes a separate outbuilding that would make a great home office or annex.